 A Quick Gaming Monitor Buying Guide Video

-This videos helps in choosing the right gaming monitor.
+This video helps in choosing the right gaming monitor.
 Now remember, most of the gaming monitor out there are expensive and have thick bezels.
-So, for now you need to keep an open mind about things.
+So, for now, you need to keep an open mind about things.
 Currently, there are only a few thin bezel monitor that are gaming grade.

 Many are happy to just have their nearly frameless monitors side by side on their native stands.
-However, there are a few who want more e.g. more ajdustability, better organization and just down right better overall design look.
-So this is where the thin bezel monitor with VESA mounting holes truly outshine any other category of monitor.
+However, there are a few who want more e.g. more adjustability, better organization and just down right better overall design look.
+So this is where the thin bezel monitor with VESA mounting holes outshine any other category of the displays.
 You can have them hooked up to dedicated stands that have similar VESA mounts.
-So for example if your monitor has 75 mm VESA holes, then you can find a stand with one, two, three or even more mounting hooks with 75 mm.
-These stands are supremely ergonomic and their hooks are placed in way that you can get perfect curved display.
+So for example, if your monitor has 75 mm VESA holes, then you can find a stand with one, two, three or even more mounting hooks with 75 mm.
+These stands are supremely ergonomic and their hooks are placed in a way that you can get an absolutely curved display.

 Now remember, getting a stand means added cost.
-So if you are out in the market looking for a budget setup, then getting a dedicated stand may not be the best option for you.
+So if you are out in the market looking for a budget setup, then getting dedicated mounts may not be the best option for you.
 Some of these stands can cost as much as an average budget monitor.
 But, this is also only a one time purchase.
-You may change the monitors whenever you like in the future, the stand will remain with you forever.
+You may change the screens whenever you like in the future, the stand will remain with you forever.